csdms/ivy/lessons/best-practices/collaboration-etiquette.md

 This lesson describes some best practices for working on a collaborative project<sup>[1](#cp-fn1)</sup>.

-When working on a collaborative project, the following workflow is recommended:

-1. issue
-1. fork
-1. branch
-1. commit
-1. test
-1. pull request
-1. merge

-Based on this workflow, some recommendations:
+Some recommendations:

-* A good issue should describe the problem.
+* Use issues.
+A good issue should describe th problem.
 If an error is thrown, the text of the error message should be included.
 Don't screenshot the error--it's not searchable, and the text of the error can't be copy/pasted easily.

 * A reproduce case should be provided for the issue, showing the steps that lead up to the error.